-A versatile musician and educator, Barrick performs and teaches all styles of music including classical, jazz, and rock.
-He has given solo performances at numerous professional conferences including those of the North American Saxophone Alliance, the United States Navy Band International Saxophone Symposium, and the Association for Technology in Music Instruction.
-He has performed professionally with nationally known acts such as the Omaha Symphony, Johnny Mathis, the Legends of Swing, the Jimmy Dorsey Orchestra, Sonny Turner and the Platters, The Crystals, The Coasters, Wayne Newton, Rick K. and The Allnighters, the Harry James Orchestra, and The Temptations.
+As a saxophonist, Barrick has given recital performances at numerous professional conferences including those of the North American Saxophone Alliance, the United States Navy Band International Saxophone Symposium, the World Saxophone Congress, and the Association for Technology in Music Instruction.
+An avid proponent of new music, Barrick has given premiere performances of saxophone works by such composers as James Bishop, Ryan Oldham, Matthew D. Harder, Luke Mayernik, William Funk, Jamie Wind Whitmarsh, Brian Rhodes, Terri Bailey, and Charles L. Booker, Jr. He has performed professionally with nationally known artists such as Doc Severinsen, Johnny Mathis, the Legends of Swing, the Jimmy Dorsey Orchestra, Wayne Newton, Rick K. and The Allnighters, the Harry James Orchestra, The Four Tops, and The Temptations.

-Barrick’s research interests include saxophone repertoire, pedagogy, and jazz studies.
-His scholarship has been published in the North American Saxophone Alliance’s Saxophone Symposium.
-In 2009, Lambert Academic Publishing published his book on the saxophone repertoire of composer Elliot Del Borgo.
-Barrick has presented research at the International Clarinet Association’s ClarinetFest 2012, the United States Navy Band International Saxophone Symposium, the national conference of the National Association of College Wind and Percussion Instructors, and at regional conferences of the College Music Society.
+Barrick’s research interests include saxophone repertoire and pedagogy, jazz studies, and academic leadership.
+His scholarship has been published in the Department Chairjournal and the North American Saxophone Alliance’s Saxophone Symposium, and in2009 he published a book on the saxophone repertoire of composer Elliot Del Borgo.
+Barrick has given scholarly presentations at the Academic Chairpersons Conference, the International Clarinet Association’s ClarinetFest, the United States Navy Band International Saxophone Symposium, regional and biennial conferences of the North American Saxophone Alliance, the national conference of the National Association of College Wind and Percussion Instructors, and regional conferences the College Music Society.

 Originally from New Jersey, Barrick holds music degrees from the University of Nebraska-Lincoln (D.M.A.), the University of Tennessee (M.M.), and Indiana University of Pennsylvania (B.A. and B.S.).
 He is a proud Endorsing Artist for Conn-Selmer and performs on Selmer Paris saxophones.